 Need for Medical Assistance

-Vaccine: Preexposure vaccination is not indicated for travelers without other reasons for vaccination (e.g., military personnel, occupational exposure).
-Postexposure vaccination is indicated for unvaccinated persons with potential exposure to aerosolized anthrax.
+Preexposure vaccination is not indicated for travelers without other reasons for vaccination (e.g., military personnel or occupational exposure).
+Postexposure vaccination is recommended for unvaccinated persons who may have inhaled anthrax spores.

 Persons with underlying medical conditions or who have concerns about the vaccine should speak to their health care provider before vaccine administration.